Posts made in September, 2006

 realsimp.jpg

 One of the best things about having a blog is that you get to meet and interact with people who share your interests.
 A few posts ago, I talked about how much I liked Real Simple mag.
-And then a friend of mine — working mom Candiceposted a note saying that, surprise, there’s a Real Simple online newsletter.1 I’m glad she told me because now it’s the only newsletter I look forward to receiving every week.
-It’s chockfull of clever and aha! tips with titles like: “Decorate on the Cheap with Everyday Items” (ex: Use binder clips to display photos), “Learn How to Say No2, “16 Quick Ways to Take Control of Your Life” (ex: Itemize your possesions), and “27 Clever Cleaning Tips” (ex: Store cleaning products in a see-through shoe holder).
+And then a friend of mine — working mom Candiceposted a note saying that, surprise, there’s a Real Simple online newsletter. ((See, I didn’t even know that and I probably wouldn’t have if I didn’t blog about it and if she didn’t point it out.
+Thank you Cands!))
+I’m glad she told me because now it’s the only newsletter I look forward to receiving every week.
+It’s chockfull of clever and aha! tips with titles like: “Decorate on the Cheap with Everyday Items” (ex: Use binder clips to display photos), “Learn How to Say No” ((A must-read.
+In my life I’ve been through a lot of sticky situations where I had difficulty saying no.)), “16 Quick Ways to Take Control of Your Life” (ex: Itemize your possesions), and “27 Clever Cleaning Tips” (ex: Store cleaning products in a see-through shoe holder).
 If you want to simplify your life, go ahead, do yourself a favor and subscribe.

 By the way, I think I’ve gained some three years worth of stay-at-home-wifedom cred to list down a few household tips myself.
 Let me share them with you: